webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ## Customize a Collection

-You can customize how your collection appears to the public by making edits from the collection management page, the same page from which you configure archived items and deduplication settings.
+You can customize how your collection appears to the public by making edits from the collection management page.
+This is same page from which you configure archived items and deduplication settings.

 Every aspect of the collection with a :bootstrap-pencil: icon next to it, like collection name, is editable in-place.